 12. Warning Sign of Depression: You have unexplained physical aches and pains

-Emotional pain from depression that you aren’t getting help for can be channeled throughout your body and show up as physical ailments, like headaches, stomach problems, neck and back pain, even nausea.
+A person with depression may also experience many physical symptoms, such as aches or pains, headaches, cramps, or digestive problems.
+Emotional pain from depression that you aren’t getting help for can be channeled throughout your body and show up as physical ailments, like headaches, stomach problems, neck and back pain, cramps, digestive problems, even nausea.
 I see this with many of my patients; they’re holding so much sadness and distress inside, these feelings end up playing out in other ways.
-Not every cramp or twinge is a symptom of depression, of course.
-But if you’re suffering from a chronic ailment you can’t attribute to another cause that isn’t clearing up on its own, see a physician to get it checked out, but also consider it a possible sign of depression too.
+If you’re suffering from a chronic ailment you can’t attribute to another cause that isn’t clearing up on its own, see a physician to get it checked out, but also consider it a possible symptom of depression too.

 I know it may seem overwhelming to reach out for help, particularly when depression feels so dark and heavy.